Become a student member today for free and be part of the RACGP community

 Read all of the RACGP position statements on various healthcare topics

 Join our RACGP Facebook groups

-A series of articles on women in general practice
+A collection of stories and profiles of women in general practice

 If you would like to submit your story, or that of a colleague, for consideration for publication on the WiGP page, please send your contribution of up to four pages, to email@example.com

 To mark International Women’s Day, 8 March 2020, Dr Magdalena Simonis brings the pioneers of the past to bear on the present.

 When Dr Barbara Burge started her general practice training in Queensland in the 1950s, it was certainly not the typical thing for a young woman to do, as evidenced by some dubious wisdom she received at home.

 Dr Margaret Hollands’ career was guided by a curious spirit that led her, not just into general practice at a time when relatively few women trained in the profession, but halfway across the world.

 Maureen Cazalet was born in the city of Ahmednagar in the state of Maharashtra about 100 km northeast of Poona